Ellie McKenzie

-Ellie McKenzie (born 17 October 2002) is an Australian rules footballer playing for the Richmond Football Club in the AFL Women's (AFLW).
+Elaine Anne McKenzie (born 17 October 2002) is an Australian rules footballer playing for the Richmond Football Club in the AFL Women's (AFLW).

 Early life and junior football

 McKenzie grew up in the northern Melbourne suburb of Northcote.
 She first played junior football in 2010 in an under 10s boys team at the Fitzroy Junior Football Club before a representative stint with the Northern Knights in the NAB League Girls competition.

 She earned All-Australian honours as a bottom age player at the 2019 AFL Women's Under 18 Championships but was unable to challenge for a consecutive honour after the 2020 series was cancelled due to the COVID-19 pandemic.

 AFL Women's career

 McKenzie was drafted by Richmond with the first overall pick in the 2020 AFL Women's draft.